losrobbos/coding-advanced-resources/README.md

 - Snake: https://eddornelas.github.io/Snake-Game-Demo/
 - Tetris (React): https://tetris-clone.vercel.app/ (is also a great React State training!)
-- https://minesweeper-nine.vercel.app/ (is a good training for algorithms + React State)
+- Minesweeper (React): https://minesweeper-nine.vercel.app/ (is a good training for algorithms + React State)

 For a little more interactivity (e.g. Kollisionen with moving items or enemies) it makes it a lot easier to use a Game library (often called "engine")